-- (a) on April 14, 2021, the Company issued 16,393,445 ordinary shares to Pachytene Limited (an investment vehicle wholly-owned by Baring Private Equity Asia Fund VII) at the price of \$30.50 per American depositary shares pursuant to a private placement; and - (b) on June 30, 2021, the Company issued 104,000,000 ordinary shares at the price of HK\$40.10 per ordinary share pursuant to the Global Offering.
+- (a) on April 14, 2021, the Company issued 16,393,445 ordinary shares to Pachytene Limited (an investment vehicle wholly-owned by Baring Private Equity Asia Fund VII) for an aggregate price of \$100 million at the price of \$30.50 per American depositary shares pursuant to a private placement; and - (b) on June 30, 2021, the Company issued 104,000,000 ordinary shares at the price of HK\$40.10 per ordinary share pursuant to the Global Offering and listing of the ordinary shares of the Company on HKEX.
 After the Reporting Period, following the exercise of an over-allotment option granted by the Company in the context of the Global Offering, the Company issued an additional 15,600,000 ordinary shares at the same price per ordinary share on July 15, 2021.
 Details of the Global Offering and the over-allotment option are set out in the prospectus issued by the Company dated June 18, 2021.